 (c) Each block contains a number of columns equal to the number of electrons that can occupy that subshell.

-(d) The block indicates value of azimuthal quantum number (l) for the last subshell that received electrons in building up the electronic configuration
+(d) The block indicates the value of the azimuthal quantum number (l) for the last subshell that received electrons in building up the electronic configuration

 .